Tauro F.C.

-The Tauro Fútbol Club is a professional soccer club based in the district of Pedregal east of Panama City, Panama.
+Tauro Fútbol Club is a professional football club based in the district of Pedregal, Panama City, Panama.
 It was founded on 22 September 1984 and has participated in the Panamanian Football League (LPF) since 1988.
-Its founder, Giancarlo Gronchi, was a fan of Juventus and for that reason the colours of the club and uniform are black and white.
+Its founder, Giancarlo Gronchi, was a fan of Juventus and for that reason the colours of the club are black and white.
 They have won thirteen championships between 1989 and 2017, making them the most successful club in the league.

-Their traditional rival has been Plaza Amador, ever since the founding of the LPF, originally as the Asociación Nacional Pro Fútbol (ANAPROF), in 1988.
+Their traditional rival has been Plaza Amador.
 Their meetings are known as the "El Clásico" in Panama.